-When registering for thesis credit, you must submit the Arrangements for Completing the Thesis/Dissertation Requirement for the Masters/Doctoral Degree form.
-At least two weeks in advance of your thesis defense, you must submit the Notification of Thesis/Dissertation Defense form.
+When registering for thesis credit, you must submit the Arrangements for Completing the advance of your thesis defense, you must submit the Notification of Thesis/Dissertation Defense form.
 Both forms are available through The Graduate School website.
 Completed and approved theses will be published through ProQuest Open Access Dissertations & Theses.
 For additional information, contact The Graduate School or Registrar's Office.
-To obtain these forms along with additional forms that need to be submitted while completing your thesis, visit the Graduate Success Center website on the Forms page.
+To obtain these forms along with additional forms that need to be submitted while completing your thesis, visit the Graduate Success Center website on the Shippensburg University - Graduate Success Center Forms.